-Follow instructions in the operator's manual for prestart checks and break-in procedures.

-- 2. Starting switches, gauges and the generator battery switch are located on the AC electrical panel on the starboard side of the salon. - 3.
-Always operate the bilge blower for a minimum of four minutes before starting the generator.
+- 1. Follow instructions in the operator's manual for prestart checks and break-in procedures. - 2.
+Circuit breakers for all engine and accessory circuits are located on the DC main distribution panel on the starboard side of the salon.
+Electronics power is provided at the upper helm station.
+Some equipment, such as depth sounders and shower pumps, may have secondary fuse protection located at the unit.3.
+Starting switches, gauges and the generator battery switch are located on the AC electrical panel on the starboard side of the salon. - Always operate the bilge blower for a minimum of four minutes before starting the generator.
 Leave the blower running while the generator is operating unless running the boat at cruising speed. - 4.
 If your generator has a diesel engine, turn the preheat switch to the "on" position and allow one minute for preheating. - 5.
 Never operate the starter for more than 30 seconds.
 If the generator does not start, wait at least 30 seconds before another starting attempt is made. - 6.
 Fuel to run the generator is supplied from either the port or starboard fuel tanks.
 If your generator has a diesel engine, you should set the fuel selector valves so that return fuel is routed back to the same tank from which it was drawn.
 Otherwise, in cases where generator fuel is drawn from a nearly empty tank and returned to a full tank, it is possible to accidentally spill fuel overboard through the tank venting system. - 7.
-In addition to servicing the filters attached to the (diesel) generator, the filter/separator located near the fuel line valves should be serviced as described in the instructions included with your literature package. - 8.
-The coolant mixture installed at the factory consists of equal parts of water and antifreeze (Ethylene Glycol). - 9.
-The seawater intake valve must always be open during generator operation, and the seawater strainer should be frequently checked for debris. - 10.
+In addition to servicing the filters attached to the (diesel) generator, the filter/separator located near the fuel line valves should be serviced as described in the instructions included with your literature package. - The coolant mixture installed at the factory consists of equal parts of water and antifreeze (Ethylene Glycol). - The seawater intake valve must always be open during generator operation, and the seawater strainer should be frequently checked for debris. - 10.
 Approximate normal gauge readings during generator operation are: temperature = 165° to 195° F; oil pressure = 35-55 PSI.